Zero to Hero: This is how you become a commercial pilot at E-Flight Academy!

 What can you do with it?

-With a MEP type rating, you may operate an aircraft with multiple engines.
-This is essential for flying larger and more complex aircraft and can be done parallel to your hour building, where it counts toward the hour total for your CPL.
+With an MEP type rating you may operate a multi-engine aircraft.
+This is essential for flying larger and more complex aircraft and can be done in parallel with your hour building, counting toward the total hours for your CPL.

 Instrument Rating (IR)